 What The LORD did next was amazing.
 He began in Genesis and went through the entire Old Testament pointing out the truths about Himself.
-For you see, Cleophas had only believed the things that he had chosen to believe about the coming Messiah, but all the scriptures regarding how God's Anointed One would suffer and die... well those he hadn't bother to heed.
+For you see, Cleopas had only believed the things that he had chosen to believe about the coming Messiah, but all the scriptures regarding how God's Anointed One would suffer and die... well those he hadn't bother to heed.
 I know a lot of people like that.
 They only believe what they want to believe about God and ignore the rest.
 Someone once asked Mark Twain, that famous author, if he had trouble with parts of The Bible that he didn't understand.
 Twain's reply was, "No, it's the parts that I do understand that I have the trouble with!"

 Please listen to me this morning.
-If you truly want to SEE Jesus, then you will only be able to do so by accepting ALL of the truths about Him from His Word.
-You can't just pick and choose the truths you like and discard the rest.
-Notice closely in this passage that Jesus does not reveal Himself to the two on the road to Emmaus, until He has fully explained the scriptures to them!
-To know and believe the entirety of God's Word is to come to know Christ.
+If you truly want to SEE Jesus, then you will only be able to do so by accepting all of the truths about Him from His Word.
+You can't just pick and choose the parts you like and discard the rest.
+Notice closely in this passage that Jesus did not reveal Himself to the two on the road to Emmaus, until He had fully exposed the scriptures to them!
+To know and believe the entirety of God's Word is to come to faith in Christ.

-"...faith comes by hearing the message, and the message is heard through The Word abut Christ."
+So faith comes from what is heard, and what is heard comes through the message about Christ.
 Romans 10:17

-Jesus knew that for Cleophas and his traveling companion to ever truly "get it" in regard to Who He was would be entirely dependent upon just how well they "got" The Word of God.
+Jesus knew that for Cleopas and his traveling companion to ever truly get it in regard to Who He was, would be entirely dependent upon just how well they "got" The Word of God.
 Which is exactly the reason that, in this church, we endeavor to teach the congregation each week to see Jesus throughout the entirety of scripture.
-You see, every page of your Bible, every story, and every truth, are all pointing in the same direction... to Jesus, the spotless Lamb of God, who came to take away the sins of the world.
-From Abel's sacrifice of his firstborn lamb (Genesis 4:4) and every single sacrifice that followed after that, they were ALL pointing to Jesus.
+You see, every page of your Bible, every story, and every truth, are all pointing in the same direction... to Jesus, the spotless Lamb of God, Who came to take away the sins of the world.
+From Abel's sacrifice of his firstborn lamb (Genesis 4:4) and every single sacrifice that followed after that, they were all pointing to Jesus.
 And that is what Jesus explained that day on the road to Emmaus.
 I wonder just how many Bible stories they actually "heard" that day for the first time?
-Oh, I'm sure being devout Jews they had each of the stories memorized, but they had never seen Jesus in the stories.
+Oh, I'm sure being devout Jews they had each of those stories memorized, but they had never seen Jesus in the stories.
 That is what I mean when I say that they "heard" them for the first time.
-Abraham's sacrifice of Issac, with the Ram that took his place; Joseph, who was rejected by his brothers and yet later became their savior; and that first Passover, where the blood of the lamb was applied to the doorpost so that God's death angel would pass over His chosen people; all of these and so much more were about Jesus.
+Abraham's sacrifice of Issac, with the Ram that took his place; Joseph, who was rejected by his brothers and yet later became their savior; and that first Passover, where the blood of the lamb was applied to the doorpost so that God's death angel would pass over His chosen people; all of these and so much more were about Christ.
 Have you ever thought about the passover, and why the blood was applied to the doorpost?
 Just what is it that hangs upon a doorpost?
 The DOOR, that's what!
 And Who is the door?